Prefabricated Accessible Shower Guide

 Cost to Install a Prefabricated Shower

 The cost to purchase and install a prefabricated shower stall “with a small threshold present at the entryway” usually ranges from $1,000 to $5,000.
-The cost will vary based on the size of the stall, material the shower stall is made out of, the type and number of features the shower stall includes, and your geographic area.
+The cost will vary based on the amount of work the contractor must do to remove the existing tub or shower, the size of the stall, the material the new shower stall is made out of, the type and number of features the shower stall includes, and your geographic area.

 Handicap Accessible Showers Amazon.com